ibm-cloud-docs/openwhisk/parameters.md

   ```
   {: screen}

-  The result is the same because the CLI automatically parses the `person` parameter value into the structured object that the Action now expects.
+  The result is the same because the CLI automatically parses the `person` parameter value into the structured object that the action now expects.

-## Setting default parameters on an Action
+## Setting default parameters on an action
 {: #default-params-action}

-Actions can be invoked with multiple named parameters.
-Recall that the **hello** Action from the previous example expects two parameters: the *name* of a person, and the *place* they are from.
+actions can be invoked with multiple named parameters.
+Recall that the **hello** action from the previous example expects two parameters: the *name* of a person, and the *place* they are from.

-Rather than pass all the parameters to an Action every time, you can bind certain parameters.
-The following example binds the *place* parameter so that the Action defaults to the place "Kansas":
+Rather than pass all the parameters to an action every time, you can bind certain parameters.
+The following example binds the *place* parameter so that the action defaults to the place "Kansas":

-1. Update the Action by using the `--param` option to bind parameter values, or by passing a file that contains the parameters to `--param-file`.
+1. Update the action by using the `--param` option to bind parameter values, or by passing a file that contains the parameters to `--param-file`.
 (For examples that use files, see the section on [using parameter files](./parameters.html#using-parameter-files).

   To specify default parameters explicitly on the command line, provide a key/value pair to the `param` flag:
   ```